edeliciouso/Predicting-Crop-Yields/README.md

 - Edelyne Keisha (2602169850)
 - Jessica Angela Huang (2602213031)

+## Goal

+To compare the machine learning models that we have chosen to predict the amount of crops that will be produced in Indonesia based on data from 2010 - 2021.

 ## Data
 All the data that we used is located in the [csv file](https://github.com/edeliciouso/Predicting-Crop-Yields/tree/1ec1d58b85377390a8dffb3491bec025482edcbf/csv%20file) folder.